Unphased Wrinkles: Estimating cloth elasticity parameters using a frequency-based loss: Method

 Putting everything together forms our final optimization problem

 where \(\mathbf{r}^{\top} = (\mathbf{s}^{\top}, \mathbf{f}^{\top})\) is the vector of stacked shape descriptors $\mathbf{s}$ and boundary force magnitudes $\mathbf{f}$.
-Here, \(\mathbf{r}_{\text{sim}}\) corresponds to a simulation after \(N\) timesteps of a quasi-static XPBD solve initialized to the target vertex positions, whereas $\mathbf{r}_{\text{target}}$ are the shape descriptors and measured force magnitudes of the registered mesh as described in \secref{sec:registration}.
+Here, \(\mathbf{r}_{\text{sim}}\) corresponds to a simulation after \(N\) time steps of a quasi-static solve initialized to the target vertex positions, whereas $\mathbf{r}_{\text{target}}$ are the shape descriptors and measured force magnitudes of the registered mesh as described in \secref{sec:registration}.
 We weigh the Poisson penalty high with $s_\nu = 1e8$.
-To solve \myeqref{eq:origOpt}, we employ the Ceres non-linear least squares solver \cite{ceres-solver}.
+To solve \myeqref{eq:origOpt}, we employ the Ceres nonlinear least squares solver \cite{ceres-solver}.

-\subsubsection{Shape descriptors}
+\subsubsection{Shape Descriptors}

-Many prior methods rely on precise control over cloth swatches to measure specific parameters \cite{wang2011data, miguel12, clyde17}.
+Due to the bifurcation behavior of wrinkling, deformed cloth can reach distinct equilibrium states depending on the deformation trajectory, initial conditions, and material shape memory effects.
+Many prior methods rely on precise control over cloth swatches to measure specific parameters \cite{wang2011data, miguel12, clyde17, TagInfoCloth}.
 In particular, it is convenient to produce deformations that are affected by just one or a few material parameters.
 For instance, the bending angle in a piece of cloth, as it hangs from the edge of a table, is determined by the bending parameter while being largely insensitive to changes in other stiffness parameters.
 Unfortunately, it is difficult to design experiments that isolate material properties like shear stiffness and Poisson's ratio, since cloth tends to buckle in such scenarios producing wrinkles that inherently couple bending with other parameters.